 Land forms and the processes by which they are formed and modified.
-3 lectures, 1 two-hour laboratory.
-Cross-listed with GEOG. {Also offered for undergraduate credit - see GEOL 412.}.
+3 lectures, 1 two-hour laboratory. {Also offered for undergraduate credit - see GEOL 412.}.

 GEOL 613.
 Glacial Geology.
 3 Credits.

 Glaciers as agents of geologic change; evolution of landforms and landscapes shaped by glaciers; glaciers and glacial landscapes as records of global climate and environmental change; glacial history of North America. {Also offered for undergraduate credit - see GEOL 413.}.